 The best way to do this is to loosen your elbows now.
 And then during the exercise make sure that your wrist moves with the sequence of notes.
 If you do this right, this exercise will not only help you to increase finger fluidity, but also guide you to loosen your hands.

-With these 3 piano warm-up exercises you will rock your piano practice!
 As always, remember: When you practice regularly, the techniques will get easier.
 And at some point, you’ll enjoy doing the piano warm-up exercises in keys like H major and G flat.